jwcalder/GraphLearning/README.md

 python cmodules/cgraphpy_setup.py build_ext --inplace
 ```

 This requires a C code compiler in your path.
-Only the algorithms VolumeMBO, pLaplace, and NearestNeighbor use C code acceleration.
+The algorithms VolumeMBO, pLaplace, and NearestNeighbor use C code acceleration.
 If you do not plan to use these algorithms, you can skip compiling the C code.

 ### Contact and questions